NordVPN vs. CyberGhost in Canada: Head-to-Head Comparison

 Result: CyberGhost and NordVPN offer various P2P-enabled servers that unblock restricted torrent websites and maintain your privacy.
 Either choice is equally good for torrent purposes.

-Thankfully, in this NordVPN vs CyberGhost comparison, both VPNs support torrenting on various servers, but not the entire network.
+Thankfully, in this NordVPN vs CyberGhost comparison in Canada, both VPNs support torrenting on various servers, but not the entire network.
 Using these VPNs, you can easily choose P2P-friendly servers – as there is a separately filtered list for these servers.

 As speed is one of the most important factors when you are involved in an activity such as torrenting, we decided to take a speedtest of both providers after connecting to their P2P supported servers.